thekushalpokhrel/Building-AI-Reacktor-python/README.md

 ## How is it used?

-Here are some pictures which you might be able to familiarize yourself with what the system's capability would be:
+Here are some sample pictures which you might be able to familiarize yourself with what the system's capability would be:

 ![imgdetection](https://user-images.githubusercontent.com/71119638/131369737-3befdda1-8514-42ed-87d6-bdf73add767b.jpg)
 ![holo2-detected](https://user-images.githubusercontent.com/71119638/131369768-f8ad5651-ff54-4fde-9aa9-f5e27f778966.jpg)